 During and after his year at Tsinghua University, Thorburn plans to study the relationship between technology and labour, specifically advanced technology’s looming impact on workers.
 He hopes to get a master’s in law and then to return to private practice, with the long-term goal of providing strategic advice to the Canadian government.

 “I want to advise government as to how Canada can thrive in a new economy,” Thorburn says.

-He advises current SFU students who want to pursue a career in law to maintain a high GPA, achieve a strong LSAT score, and volunteer.
-Thorburn also noted that prospective law students would benefit from taking time to consider what they want to achieve from going to law school–even if that means waiting a couple of years after completing their undergraduate degree to first gain some work experience.
+He advises current SFU students who want to pursue a career in law to maintain a high grade point average, achieve a strong LSAT score, and volunteer.
+Thorburn also notes that prospective law students would benefit from taking time to consider what they want to achieve from attending law school–even if that means waiting a couple of years after completing their undergraduate degree to first gain some work experience.

 “It’s not enough to attend law school simply to want to be able to call yourself a lawyer,” he says.
 “The question is, what change do you want to effect within the legal community and throughout broader society?
 The students who tended to transition best in my class were those that knew what they wanted to achieve when they went into law school.
 I found that ultimately in law school, as with most things in life, it helps to develop a coherent vision.
 Coming to that vision requires intentionality and reflection.”